Tire Pressure Monitoring System

 If one wheel is continuously showing a lower pressure, or if you see any other indications of TPM system malfunction, get in touch with us.
 We’ll check it out and let you know what is required for proper operation.
 Whether it’s a sensor, display or any other component, we know you’ll breathe easier knowing your vehicle is safe and riding on the proper tire pressure.

 At Northtown Auto Service, your complete automotive care center in North North Kansas City, MO we install only quality replacement parts.
 Give us a call and let us help keep you safely and economically on the road.
-We serve Cuero and the surrounding areas.
+We serve North Kansas City and the surrounding areas.